March 30, 2020

 What are some credible sources you would point the public to?

-The CDC is the leading authority f … in the United States, and the federal government has cre … ive COVID-19 website.
+The CDC is the leading authority for public health in the United States, and the federal government has created an informative COVID-19 website.
 Internationally, it's the World Health Organization.
 State and local governments are doing their best to disseminate information as well.

 Trusted news outlets are doing a good job, and many—including The Washington Post and The New York Times—are making their coverage of the COVID-19 pandemic free to the public.
 I'm also proud that Johns Hopkins is taking a leading role in providing valuable information.
 Hopkins has top public health experts the public can rely on for trustworthy guidance, and the institution has a long tradition of sharing knowledge with the world.